“Our hosting costs have decreased by over 90% and we’re running at about 25% of our capacity allowing us to quickly scale.”

-We are Content Ignite, a native advertising platform based in Bournemouth, United Kingdom.
-Native advertising is the practice of publishing adverts that are designed to follow the style of the platform on which they are published, and our goal is to connect buyers and sellers of native advertising in a single marketplace where they can bid on advertising opportunities.
-This helps to foster competition between many different advertisers in the marketplace, maximizing revenue for publishers.
+We’re Content Ignite, a native advertising platform based in Bournemouth, United Kingdom.
+Our mission is to connect buyers and sellers of native advertising in a single marketplace where they can bid on advertising opportunities.
+This fosters competition between advertisers in the marketplace, maximizing revenue for publishers.

-Content Ignite was founded in 2015, and we have since developed a suite of products that facilitate relationships between advertisers and content makers.
-Our company's accelerated growth compelled us to take steps toward enhancing the scalability and stability of our platform, which led us to make the switch from our previous managed hosting provider to DigitalOcean in 2017.
-Since then, our hosting costs have decreased by over 90%, we've been managing an average of 500 requests per second, and we estimate that we're running at about 25% of our capacity, which is good news as this will allow our platform to scale up very quickly.
+Our company’s accelerated growth compelled us to scale and stabilize our platform, which led us to make the switch from our previous managed hosting provider to DigitalOcean in 2017.
+Since then, our hosting costs have decreased by over 90% and we’ve been managing an average of 500 requests per second.
+Because we’re running at only about 25% of our capacity, our platform can scale up quickly when necessary.

 Before Moving to DigitalOcean

-Prior to switching to DigitalOcean, we relied on a managed hosting provider to oversee our web infrastructure.
-Our initial infrastructure architecture looked like this:
+Prior to switching to DigitalOcean, we relied on a managed hosting service to oversee our web infrastructure.
+Under this arrangement, our server setup looked like this:

-This setup featured a load balancer at the top which distributed traffic between seven nodes, which would then send and receive data to one of our MySQL databases.
-Our development team used GitHub to store code, DeployHQ to automate deployments, and a cloud backup service to keep all of Content Ignite's data secure.
+This architecture featured a load balancer at the top, distributing traffic between seven nodes, which would then send and receive data from one of our MySQL databases.
+Our development team used GitHub to store code, DeployHQ to automate deployments, and a cloud backup service to keep all of our data secure.

 Migrating to DigitalOcean

-After reading through some of DigitalOcean's Community tutorials and speaking with the Customer Support team, our development team, led by Jamie switched our MySQL databases into primary and secondary replication and copied the original primary over to the secondary on DigitalOcean using rsync.
-We were then able to pull the primary down and put the secondary into primary mode to complete the migration and, thanks to the team's due diligence for best practices, we experienced only a small amount of total downtime.
+After reading through some of DigitalOcean’s Community tutorials and speaking with the Customer Support team, our team of developers switched our MySQL databases into primary and secondary replication and copied the original primary over to the secondary on DigitalOcean using rsync.
+They then pulled down the primary and put the secondary into primary mode to complete the migration.
+Thanks to the team’s due diligence for best practices, we experienced only a small amount of total downtime.

-After completing the database migration, our developers revamped Content Ignite's web infrastructure to look like this:
+After completing the database migration, our developers revamped Content Ignite’s web infrastructure: